ErieBanksy/client_server_unix_socket_example/README.md

 The work of the program shows an example of interaction between the server and the client through an Unix socket.

-The program is building on Linux-like systems using a file.
+The program is building on Linux-like systems with using a Makefile.